 Visitor Welcome Assistant

-Be the welcoming face of the Museum to visitors, whether coming for the first time or on a repeat visit.
-Sell tickets and goods from our well stocked shop using modern till and sales systems.
-Encourage visitors to sign up to Gift Aid, answer routine enquiries from visitors and from telephone calls and take responsibility for cash handling and end of day till procedures.
+- Be the welcoming face of the Museum, sell tickets and goods from our well stocked shop, and answer routine enquiries.
+You will encourage visitors to sign up to Gift Aid and take responsibility for cash handling and end of day till procedures.

-For both of the above, Volunteers need not have previous experience of steam or railways, although a general knowledge of steam and engine principles will be advantageous.
-Full training will be provided in all areas of engine operation, including instructions in health and safety and museum operation procedures.
+- Volunteers need not have previous experience of steam or railways.
+Full training will be provided in all areas of engine operation, including instructions on health and safety and museum operation procedures.

 Ground & Maintenance Volunteer

-The Museum’s garden is a major draw for visitors and is in use the year round, both during normal opening times and for a variety of events from wedding parties to birthdays.
-Your green fingers can help us to keep it in good repair, whether planting, weeding, tidying up, helping to clear new areas of the site, or creating and looking after the many smaller planters and flower beds around the Museum.
+- Help us to keep our gardens in good repair, whether planting, weeding, tidying up, helping to clear new areas of the site, or creating and looking after the many smaller planters and flower beds around the Museum.